frankframework/frank-doc/frank-doc-doclet/README.md

 ## Referring another method for description and default value

-With the JavaDoc of attributes setters you can reference another method to get the default value and the description from that method.
-You do this by putting an `@ff.ref` JavaDoc tag on the referring method.
-The argument represents the referred method.
-The reference can be the class name of the class that has the method.
-It can also be the class name and the method name separated by a dot.
+With the JavaDoc tags and the annotations of an attribute setter, you can reference another method to get the default value and the description from that method.
+You can do this by putting a `@ReferTo` annotation.
+The argument is a Java class, so when you rename it in Eclipse the reference is not broken.
+The referenced Java class is expected to have a method with the same name as the annotated attribute setter.
+The description and the default from this referred method are taken.

+Alternatively, you can use an `@ff.ref` JavaDoc tag.
+This way, you can refer to a method with a name different from the attribute setter's name.
+The value can be the referred class name and the referred method name separated by a dot.
+The value can also be the class name of the class that has the referred method, like the argument of `@ReferTo`.
 Always use the full class name.
+A drawback of using the JavaDoc tag is that the reference is broken when the referred class is renamed.
 ## Parameters

 Some XML elements in a Frank config can have nested element `<Param>`.
 The meaning of this element depends on the context: parameters can be query parameters of a database query, HTTP request parameters or something else.
 You can document this meaning in the JavaDoc comment above a Java class declaration.
 You use JavaDoc tag `@ff.parameters`.
 An example is Java class [HttpSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/http/HttpSender.java):